vsillan/game-server-programming-course/presentations/csharp_1.md

 - Boolean
 - null

-Many APIs communicate in JSON or XML (or both)

-Many people use Newtonsoft.Json library for handling JSON data with .NET
+Newtonsoft.Json library is often used for handling JSON data with .NET

 ---